Network security

 Branch-to-branch networking

-Site-to-Site VPNs work well when connecting multiple locations.
+Site-to-site VPNs work well when connecting multiple locations.
 Companies can extend network coverage to distant offices and branches.
 Traffic between locations is protected by encryption for a secure internet connection.
 The use of internal IP addresses simplifies network architecture.

 VPN challenges